JordanMarr/SqlHydra/README.md

 // referencing a row variable "outer" from the parent query: let lowestPriceByProductLine =
     select {
-        for inner in productTable do
+        for inner in Production.Product do
-        correlate outer in productTable
+        correlate outer in Production.Product
         where (inner.ProductLine = outer.ProductLine)
         select (minBy inner.ListPrice)
     }